 -Hold your bowl while eating

 -Try to finish your food.
-As a developing country, it is a custom since there are other places with severe starvation and not enough things to eat, so leaving food behind is considered a waste and disrespect to people who have grown the produce and preparing the meals.
+For a developing country, it is a custom since there are other places with severe starvation and not enough to eat, so leaving food behind is considered a waste and disrespect to people who have grown the produce and prepared the meals.

 -Show affection in public.
-Acceptable physical contacts in public places are handshakes, holding hands, and hugs (depend on how close you are to the person).
+Acceptable physical contacts in public places are handshakes, holding hands, and hugs (depending on how close you are to the person).
 Restrictions include cuddling and kissing.
 In general, showing too much affection will give you stares.
-And make sure to ask if you want to give a hug or shake hands to other people, especially the opposite sex.
+And make sure to ask if you want to give a hug or shake hands with other people, especially the opposite sex.

 -Point your finger at someone.
 It is simply rude and disrespectful.
 If you need to address someone, use your hand.